| | |

 Step 4: Attaching the Bodice Bottom.

 Grab the bodice bottom.
-Hem both sides by folding over 1/4 inch, press, fold over another 1/4 inch, press again and sew a straight stitch, right along the edge.
+Hem both sides by folding over 1/4 inch, pressing, folding over another 1/4 inch, pressing again, and sewing a straight stitch right along the edge.

 Next, determine which side of the bodice is the front and which side is the lining.
 Fold the bottom edge of the lining in 1/4 inch, and press.
 (Lining only)